Geometric Structures on the Cochains of a Manifold: Introduction

 In this paper we develop combinatorial analogues of several objects in differential and complex geometry, including the Hodge star operator and the period matrix of a Riemann surface.
 We define these structures on the appropriate combinatorial analogue of differential forms, namely simplicial cochains.

 As we recall in section~\ref{sec:smooth}, the two essential ingredients to the smooth Hodge star operator are Poincar\'e Duality and a metric, or inner product.
-In much the same way, we'll define the combinatorial star operator using both an inner product and Poincar\'e Duality, the latter expressed on cochains in the form of a (graded) commutative product.
+We'll define the combinatorial star operator in much the same way, using both an inner product and Poincar\'e Duality, expressed on cochains in the form of a (graded) commutative product.

 Using the inner product introduced in \cite{Do}, we prove the following:

 \begin{thm} The combinatorial star operator, defined on the simplicial cochains of a triangulated Riemannian manifold, converges to the smooth Hodge star operator as the mesh of the triangulation tends to zero. \end{thm}